zhiyuzz/zhiyuzz.github.io/index.md

 **Bio.**&nbsp;&nbsp; Previously I did my phd at Boston University, advised by [Yannis Paschalidis](https://sites.bu.edu/paschalidis/people/yannis-paschalidis/) and [Ashok Cutkosky](https://ashok.cutkosky.com/).
 After that I did postdoc at Harvard University hosted by [Heng Yang](https://hankyang.seas.harvard.edu/), and at Carnegie Mellon University hosted by [Aaditya Ramdas](https://www.stat.cmu.edu/~aramdas/).
 Long ago I did my undergrad at Tsinghua University.

 **Research.**&nbsp;&nbsp; My research focuses on algorithmic problems at the intersection of optimization, statistics, and game theory.
-In particular, I enjoy (i) drawing connections across these areas to derive simple, interpretable, and quantitatively strong algorithms from first principles; and (ii) developing theory that leads, rather than follows, the state-of-the-art practice in data science.
+In particular, my priorities are (i) drawing connections across these areas to derive simple, interpretable, and quantitatively strong algorithms from first principles; and (ii) developing theory that leads, rather than follows, the state-of-the-art practice in data science.
 With collaborators, my group also explores a range of downstream applications with real-world impact, including GenAI, robotics, energy systems, and economics.

 **Group.**&nbsp;&nbsp; I'm fortunate to lead a warm, supportive and intellectually stimulating research group, which also includes the following members.